 Michael: Back in 2004, a chance dinner conversation with a friend visiting from Italy changed my life.
 He told me about an abandoned palazzo in an Umbrian hill town and I was immediately intrigued.
 At that time it was possible to buy a round trip ticket for $450 so I decided to go to Italy for weekend to look at a palazzo.
 I didn’t expect to fall in love with what I found.

 Jane: You’ve told me the palazzo was in pretty bad shape.
 How long did it take you to restore it?

 Michael: The palazzo had been unoccupied for over 45 years.
 It was amazing to see such a wreck in the historic center of a town like this.
 It took three and a half years from purchase (on April Fool’s Day, 2005) until I welcomed my first guests.
 And in the process, we pretty much rebuilt the over 6000 square foot building.

-Michael: From the very beginning I enjoyed taking people who stayed with me around.
-They were usually groups of 4 people who needed more help finding places and wanting good recommendations on what to see and do.
-It was fun sharing what I had discovered with them.
-But I really started doing full out tours, like this year’s knitting tour, in 2012.
-Since then I’ve done about 25 tours on a variety of topics.
-Food and culinary tours are what I’m asked to do most but I have done several photography tours, many general art and culture tours, and several book club tours, which are a lot of fun.
+Michael: From the very beginning I have enjoyed taking people who stayed with me around.
+At first they were friends and now they are usually groups of 4 people who needed more help finding places and wanting good recommendations on what to see and do.
+I enjoy sharing what I’ve discovered with them and they think it’s lots of un fun.
+This this year’s knitting tour is an example of just how much fun these tours can be.
+Themed tours on a variety of topics are my speciality.
+Food and culinary tours are what I’m asked to do most but I can do photography tours, tours of our great art and culture, and book club tours are a lot of fun too.
 Tour sizes have ranged from one or two couples up to 32 people.
 But from 8 to 12 person tours are the norm.

 Jane: What can guests expect at Palazzo Fiumi-LaPlaca?